vibhavnirmal/Knowledge-Graph-based-QnA/README.md

 # Knowledge-Graph-based-QnA

-We try to combine two significant approaches to a Question Answering System.
-These two distinct approaches have proved to provide answers to the questions when we input a paragraph.
-The first approach is a Bidirectional Attention Flow (BiDAF) model for Machine Comprehension.
-It uses the attention flow mechanism and bi-directional Long Short Term Memory (LSTM) in its architecture.
-It has been trained on Stanford Question Answering Dataset (SQuAD).
-The other approach is Entity pairs Extraction and Knowledge Graph Construction.
+Our objectives of the project can be outlined as:

+1. To implement different, novel approaches to intelligent question answering system
+2. To study different approaches in order to generate the best cases under which one method outperforms another
+3. To solve queries and answer questions efficiently from a given context

+Our approach is Entity pairs Extraction and Knowledge Graph Construction.
 This method extracts entities from each sentence of the paragraph and constructs a knowledge graph which are used to answer the questions inputted by the user.

+Key Points:

+* Involves extraction of entities in the form of subject, predicate and object
+* Uses dependency parsing tools and methods
+* Entities are used to extract answers from the questions asked by user
+* The approach works with questions in the form of ‘who’, ‘what’, ‘when’ and ‘where’
+* To extract answers, we match common entities from questions and the context
+* As of now, the answers obtained are simple and in limited number of words

+## To run the program

 Simply run in terminal: